This post may contain affiliate links via Amazon's affiliate advertising program. See privacy policy

 When making Haitian fried chicken, you can keep it bold and flavorful even if you need to swap a few ingredients.
 If you don’t have Haitian epis reach for Goya Recaito or a good Caribbean green seasoning paste as a backup.
 Scotch bonnet pepper: Can’t find it?
 Use habanero for heat.

 Serve Haitian fried chicken recipe up with a hit of fresh lime juice, a side of pikliz (spicy Haitian slaw condiment) and fried plantains.
+If you're like me, Cajun french fries can always be a pairing!
 And if you like a mean fried chicken and spaghetti combo, then pair the recipe with Haitian spaghetti.
+Also for a good drink pairing go for Haitian style lemonade.

 Keep up with my food exploits on Instagram and YouTube.
 If you like any of the music you find on the site, visit me at Spotify to find curated playlists.